Treatments are available to help facial paralysis patients dealing with lagophthalmos, i.e. incomplete eye closure. These treatments include:

 5. Self-Treatment Options

 Self-treatment options are available to help facial paralysis patients address a variety of lagophthalmos symptoms.
-For example, artificial tears enable a facial paralysis patient dealing with lagophthalmos to apply eyedrops throughout the day to minimize eye dryness and itching.
-Or, for facial paralysis patients dealing with nocturnal lagophthalmos, moisture goggles are available to help moisturize the eyes while sleeping.
+For example, artificial tears enable a facial paralysis patient dealing with lagophthalmos to apply eye drops throughout the day to minimize eye dryness and itching.
+For facial paralysis patients dealing with nocturnal lagophthalmos, moisture goggles are also available to help moisturize the eyes while sleeping.

 What Is the Best Lagophthalmos Treatment?

-Dr. Azizzadeh is happy to meet with a facial paralysis patient to help him or her identify which lagophthalmos treatment will deliver the best-possible results.
-To schedule a lagophthalmos treatment consultation with Dr. Azizzadeh, please contact us today at (310) 657-2203.
+Dr. Azizzadeh is happy to meet with a facial paralysis patient to help him or her identify which lagophthalmos treatment can deliver the best-possible results.
+To schedule a lagophthalmos treatment consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.

 Request your consultation with Dr. Azizzadeh today